Diffeomorphic solutions of Ahlfors-Hopf equations: Monotone automorphic mappings.

 Let $\varphi:\ID\to U$ be a Riemann map.
-Then the monotone map $H \circ \varphi:\ID\to\ID$ admits a continuous extension to
+Then the monotone map $H \circ \varphi:\ID\to\overline{D}$ admits a continuous extension to

-which is monotone and $H \circ \varphi(\IS)=\IS$. \end{theorem} {\bf Proof.} We have already discussed the first part here.
-In what follows we invert $U$ in the unit disk sending a point in its interior to $\infty$ so it becomes unbounded with compact boundary.
-We retain our notation, so as to conform to the notation and definitions of \cite{Rem}.
+which is monotone and $H \circ \varphi(\IS)=\IS(r)$. \end{theorem} {\bf Proof.} We have already discussed the first part here.
+In what follows we retain our notation, so as to conform to the notation and definitions of \cite{Mil} and \cite{Rem}.

 We need to consider the structure of the prime ends $\partial U$.
 We use \cite{Rem} (note the interesting historical notes) and \cite[Chapter 17]{Mil} as modern accounts of the theory.
-A quick review of the section ``Separation theorems and preliminaries'' of that paper is recommended to those unfamiliar with the basics of prime end theory.
+A quick review of the section ``Separation theorems and preliminaries'' of \cite{Rem} is recommended to those unfamiliar with the basics of prime end theory.
 The theory of prime ends was developed by Carath\'eodory 1913.
-Perhaps the main result is that the complement $K$ of a simply connected domain $U = \oC\setminus K$, $\#K > 1$, is locally connected if and only if every prime end has trivial impression, equivalently to any Riemann map $\varphi : \ID \to U$ has a continuous extension to $\IS$.
+Perhaps the main result is that the complement $K$ of a simply connected domain $U = \oC\setminus K$, $\#K > 1$, is locally connected if and only if every prime end has trivial impression.
+Equivalently, any Riemann map $\varphi : \ID \to U$ has a continuous extension to $\IS$.
 Let us briefly recall the definitions.
 A crosscut $C$ of a simply connected domain $U$ is a closed Jordan arc which intersects $\oC\setminus U$ exactly in its two endpoints.
 Every crosscut separates $U$ into precisely two components.